-Our Review: We were slightly wary of Bad Education when it was first announced - it'd be fair to describe the record of stand-up comics writing sitcoms as 'mixed'.
+Our Review: We were slightly wary of Bad Education when it was first announced - it'd be fair to describe the record of stand-up comics writing sitcoms as a little mixed.
 Thankfully in this case we had no cause for concern.
-It's not a series that's ticked everyone's boxes, but it more than tickled our funny-bones and we're delighted that a second series is now here.
+It's not a series that's ticked everyone's boxes, but it more than tickled our funny-bones, and we found ourselves enjoying the second series equally, if not moreso.

 We really must give a special mention to the great on-screen chemistry of Whitehall and Ethan Lawrence, playing put-upon student Joe.
 Their scenes are always winners.